ErpNetDocs/tech/modules/financials/excise/index.md

 In these cases, filling out an **electronic administrative document** allows you to report the respective transaction.
 Some of the data will be provided by the customs agency.
 Excise is equipped with other templates and definitions for most day-to-day scenarios.

 ![Excise](pictures/eead.png)

-> [!NOTE]
-> Tax warehouses require special **codes** provided by your customs agency and are **not** tied to a physical location.
-They are completely **digital** and you can link them to any or all of your existing warehouses, which unites them under one common environment.

 ### Definitions